jonnywinter/jonnywinter.github.io/2021-01-30-passing-data-between-html-flask.md

 ## Summary

 Running [Flask](https://flask.palletsprojects.com/) for web apps is great - a few lines of code, that are ready to [copy & paste](https://palletsprojects.com/p/flask/) from the Pallets Project site and you're good to go.
 Add in a choice [bootstrap](https://getbootstrap.com/) CSS and within minutes the terible looking HTML web pages you made as a kid (let alone Myspace!) are a distant memory.
 However, more often than not you're going to need to work with data that is retrieved from that web page, often by way of a form or bulk upload - what's the best way to do it with Flask?
-For simple things we can use query strings, but for more intensive stuff we're going to want to pass JSON - think, a .CSV file uploaded to a web browser with a lot of data within could need to be converted to JSON to be worked with in Python.
+For simple things we can use [query strings](https://en.wikipedia.org/wiki/Query_string) in the *?foo=bar* format, but for more intensive stuff we're going to want to pass JSON - think, a .CSV file uploaded to a web browser with a lot of data within could need to be converted to JSON to be worked with in Python.
 In this post I'm going to write a few methods of passing data and sending responses, like redirects, between Flask and the web browser.

 ## My Environment